Wine Reviews

 March 2019 Newsletter

 This was originally our newsletter for March 2019.
-We counted this was issue 2736!
-The following is very out of date.
-We left it here for posterity.
+We counted it as issue 2736!
+The following is very out of date, so we left it here for posterity.

 I just released a new date for our popular Spain VS France class on Friday, May 17th.
 Sign up before it sells out!